What is the work done by a variable force?

 The work done by a constant force of magnitude F, as we know, that displaces an object by Δx can be given asL:

 W = F.Δx

-In case of a variable force, the is calculated with the help of integration.
-For example, in the case of a spring, the force acting upon any object attached to a horizontal spring can be given as
+In case of a variable force, work is calculated with the help of integration.
+For example, in the case of a spring, the force acting upon any object attached to a horizontal spring can be given as:

-Fs = -kx, where k is the spring constant and x is the displacement of the object attached.
+- x is the displacement of the object attached

 We can see that this force is proportional to the displacement of the object from the equilibrium position, hence the force acting at each instant during the compression and extension of the spring will be different.
 Thus, the infinitesimally small contributions of work done during each instant are to be counted in order to calculate the total work done.